Fitzharris History, Family Crest & Coats of Arms

-First found in County Wexford, where they were granted lands by Strongbow on his invasion of Ireland in 1172.
+The surname Fitz Harris was first found in County Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where they were granted lands by Strongbow on his invasion of Ireland in 1172.
 Fitz Harris Castle is a medieval castle located near Abingdon, Oxfordshire, England and dates back to 1071-1084, shortly after the Norman Conquest.
 It is thought that the Norman knight Owen built the castle which formed a motte, 78 ft by 68 ft across, protected by a stream that flowed around the motte producing a moat.
 A keep remained on this site until about 1247.
 Today, remains of the castle is owned by the local authorities but access is restricted to protect erosion from visitors.

 Some of the first settlers of this family name were:

-Fitzharris Settlers in the United States in the 19th Century
+Fitzharris Settlers in United States in the 19th Century